 b) Following the risk identification and description phase comes the analysis phase, which is key to risk assessment.
-This phase determines the likelihood of money laundering and terrorist financing occurring, as well as the potential impact if such events were to take place.
+This phase determines the likelihood of money laundering, terrorist financing and financing of proliferation of weapons of mass destruction occurring, as well as the potential impact if such events were to take place.

 After identifying and reviewing all relevant factors, the obligor draws conclusions regarding the risk levels.
-Obligors may use a risk matrix as a method for risk assessment in order to identify customers who fall into the low-risk category, those who fall into a slightly higher but still acceptable risk category, and those who pose a high or unacceptable risk of money laundering and terrorist financing.
+Obligors may use a risk matrix as a method for risk assessment in order to identify customers who fall into the low-risk category, those who fall into a slightly higher but still acceptable risk category, and those who pose a high or unacceptable risk of money laundering, terrorist financing and financing of proliferation of weapons of mass destruction.